Interested in a hands-on learning experience for developing LLM applications?

 Think Stats is a great book for students who want to learn more about statistics.
 The author, Allen Downey, uses simple examples and diagrams to explain the concepts behind each topic.
 This book is especially helpful for those who are new to mathematics or statistics because it is written in an easy-to-understand manner that even those with a high school degree can understand.

-The book begins with an introduction to basic counting, addition, subtraction, multiplication and division.
+The book begins with an introduction to basic counting, addition, subtraction, multiplication, and division.
 It then moves on to finding averages and making predictions about what will happen if one number changes.
-It also covers topics like randomness, sampling techniques, sampling distributions and probability theory.
+It also covers topics like randomness, sampling techniques, sampling distributions, and probability theory.

-The author uses real-world examples throughout the book so that readers can see how these concepts apply in their own lives.
+The author uses real-world examples throughout the book so that readers can see how these concepts apply to their own lives.
 He also includes exercises at the end of each chapter so that readers can practice what they’ve learned before moving on to the next section of the book.
-This makes Think Stats an excellent resource for anyone looking for tips on improving their math skills or just wanting to brush up on some statistical basics!

 9. An Introduction To Statistical Learning With Applications In R By Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani